Homepage Performance vs. Conversion: Finding the Balance

 If Version B:

-The goal: Find the optimal balance, not fastest possible page.
+The goal is the optimal balance, not the fastest possible page.

-Most performance gains come from a few optimizations:
+Most performance gains come from a few moves.

 High-impact, low-effort wins: